Auto-Slides: An Interactive Multi-Agent System for Creating and Customizing Research Presentations

 Finally, beyond the content reorganization and interactive editing capabilities introduced above, \textsc{Auto-Slides} incorporates two additional mechanisms to further enhance the reliability and educational value of the generated slides.
 First, a Verification–Adjustment Loop compares the slide content against the source paper to identify and repair omissions or inaccuracies, ensuring complete and faithful coverage of key contributions.
 Second, an external knowledge retrieval module augments the Editor Agent, enabling it to enrich slides with background information from cited or related works when users request clarification of unfamiliar concepts.
 Guided by overarching principles from educational psychology and cognitive science, these complementary components strengthen \textsc{Auto-Slides}'s ability to deliver accurate, comprehensive, and contextually enriched learning materials.

 We conduct multiple user studies to evaluate \textsc{Auto-Slides} from different perspectives, including the overall quality of the generated slides, the usefulness of the interactive customization function, and the comparative advantages of using \textsc{Auto-Slides} versus directly reading papers with LLM assistance.
-The results consistently demonstrate that \textsc{Auto-Slides} facilitates deeper understanding and better retention of complex academic content.
+The results consistently show that \textsc{Auto-Slides} provides stronger structural support for understanding complex academic content while improving learner experience and expert-rated narrative quality.
 In summary, this paper makes the following key contributions: 1) We design a novel system that automatically transforms academic papers into structured, visually enriched, and pedagogically informed slide decks, drawing on principles from educational psychology and cognitive science.
 2) We introduce an editor agent that supports dynamic and dialogic refinement of slides, allowing learners to personalize content according to their knowledge background, learning goals, and preferences.